-We need to process your data for the above purpose in order to effectively carry out research, which is a task we carry out in the public interest.
+Each site will review which of their participants had signed up to NHS Digital's Sign up to be research, which is a task we carry out in the public interest.
 Data concerning health and ethnicity is special category data, which means that we must meet additional requirements to process it.
 The additional requirement we meet to process this data is that the processing is necessary for the purpose of research.